jyg007/grep11_contractgenerator/README.md

 03       CEX8P EP11-Coproc online            0        0     14     08 -----XN-F- cex4card
 03.0011  CEX8P EP11-Coproc in use            -        -     14     08 -----XN-F- vfio_ap
 ```
-2. Select the hpvs domain definition that fits your network:
+3. Select the hpvs domain definition that fits your network:

 `domain.xml` is to be used with OSO and hipersocket
 `domain1.xml` is to be used for a standalone grep11 service listening via a NAT adapter on the KVM default network.

-3. Create your domain:
+4. Create your HPVS VM (KVM guest):
 ```
 virsh define domain1.xml
 ```

-4. Install your HPVS contract (`user-data` file)
+5. Install your HPVS contract (`user-data` file)

-If using domain1.xml,
+If using `domain1.xml`,
 4.1 Edit the `create-cloudinit.sh` script and the following command

 from